 This whisky has been matured for 26 years in a single Pedro Ximénez Sherry cask.
 Then distilled in 1990 and bottled 26 years later in 2016 as part of their single cask bottlings series, being very well accepted by those that can afford it and by people like me, fortunate enough to get a glass of it.

 Think older Macallan, Balvenie, Glenfarclas whiskies sending your

-taste-buds in to overload with a lots of fruit, this really is a superb whisky!
+taste-buds into overload with a lot of fruit, this really is a superb whisky!